 The bill amends the statutes of limitations for various criminal offenses, specifically focusing on crimes against minors.
 It introduces a new provision that allows prosecution for crimes against a minor, as defined in Section 30-9-11 NMSA 1978, to commence at any time until the alleged victim reaches the age of thirty-five.
 This provision excludes violent first-degree felonies and certain specified offenses.
-Additionally, the bill modifies the existing statute of limitations for offenses against children, stating that the time period for prosecution will not begin until the victim turns eighteen or the violation is reported to law enforcement, whichever comes first.
+Additionally, the bill clarifies that for offenses against children, the statute of limitations will not begin until the victim turns eighteen or the violation is reported to law enforcement, whichever comes first.

 Statutes affected: